 The Assistant City Manager is responsible for coordinating the CIP process each year.
 Each Department Head will submit projects in a form and timeframe annually established by the Assistant City Manager.
-The City Manager will lead an administrative committee established to review and prioritize capital projects.
-The committee will include the Finance Director, Public Works Director, Transit & Development Director and Assistant City Manager.
-This committee shall prioritize and rank projects according to the criteria listed in Project Criteria Section.
+The City Council appointed a Capital Improvements Advisory Committee to prioritize and rank projects according to the criteria listed in Project Criteria Section.
 Citizens may submit capital projects for consideration electronically using the CIP form available on the City's website: www.myspi.org.
 Forms will also be available in a written format in the lobby of City Hall at 4601 Padre Boulevard.
 Members of the public should forward all materials concerning their submission to the Assistant City Manager to be incorporated into the CIP process.